Library Hours. A complete list of our hours is here.

 Basic Legal Research: Tools and Strategies, RESERVE KF240 .S585 2012, older on 3rd floor KF240 .S66 2009.

-Note to Instructors: If you are an instructor of paralegal students who would like to schedule a tour for your students, please contact Cattleya Concepcion, Faculty & Web Services Librarian.
-If you have questions about our resources, rules, or policies, please contact Melanie Knapp, Head of Reference & Instructional Services.
+Note to Instructors: If you are an instructor of paralegal students who would like to schedule a tour for your students, or if you have questions about our resources, rules, or policies, please contact Melanie Knapp, Head of Reference & Instructional Services.